oliverochman/news_room_challenge_5_2/README.md

 end
 ```

-Open spec/rails_helper.rb and add the following block at the end of the file.
+Open `spec/rails_helper.rb` and add the following block at the end of the file to configure ShouldaMatchers.

 ```
 Shoulda::Matchers.configure do |config|